Published on 11 Oct 12

 - CDDA Scheme.

-Michael Bearman is a Barrister who has represented clients with taxation disputes in administrative tribunals and courts for over 25 years.
-Michael is a reporter for the Commonwealth Law Reports and an original author for Laws of Australia.
-He has been
+Michael is a barrister who has represented clients in the administrative tribunals and superior courts in revenue and taxation matters for over 18 years.
+Michael is a Professional Associate of the Monash University Law School, where he lectures in income tax.
+He is regularly published including as a reporter for the Commonwealth Law Reports, and as an author for the Laws of Australia.
+He has been active on TIA committees for many years and presently with Victorian State Taxes

 Click here to expand/collapse more articles by Michael BEARMAN.